Guugu Yimithirr language: Phonotactics

 All words, with the exception of a couple of interjections, begin with one consonant.
 The consonant can be a stop, nasal, or semivowel (that is, //l r ɻ// do not occur initially).

 Words can end in either a vowel or a consonant.
 The allowed word-final consonants are //l r ɻ j n n̪//.

 Within words, any consonant can occur, as well as clusters of up to three consonants, which cannot occur initially or finally.

 Grammar

 Like many Australian languages, Guugu Yimithirr pronouns have accusative morphology while nouns have ergative morphology.
 That is, the subject of an intransitive verb has the same form as the subject of a transitive verb if the subject is a pronoun, but the same form as the object of a transitive verb otherwise.

 Regardless of whether nouns or pronouns are used, the usual sentence order is subject–object–verb, although other word orders are possible.

 The language is notable for its use of pure geographic directions (north, south, east, west) rather than egocentric directions (left, right, forward, backward), though such "purity" is disputed.
-Still, it has given its speakers a remarkable sense of direction.
+Speakers of Guugu Yimithirr are claimed to have a highly developed memory of their environment and sense of direction, which has been cited for evidence of linguistic relativity.